nexiality/documentation/commands/mail/index.md

 ---

 The "mail" command type represents the automation command regarding sending emails.
-Future enhancement could include the retrieval of emails as well (_if you need this feature sooner, submit an
-<a href="https://github.com/nexiality/nexial-core/issues/new" class="external-link" target="_nexial_link">issue</a>
+This command helps to configure the email dynamically.
+With the help of this command we can:-

+- Add TO, CC and BCC recipients.
+- Set the email subject.
+- Append content to the body of the email at various steps.
-to increase the priority thereof_).
+- Add attachments to the email.

 In order to send email, appropriate mail server connectivity must be defined first.
 The section below describes how mail server connectivity would be configured.